 Check out Australia Zoo’s Emu!

-Introducing Australia’s tallest bird, the emu!
-These iconic flightless birds can be spotted all day long in our emu exhibit, right here at Australia Zoo.
+Introducing Australia’s tallest bird – the emu!
+These iconic, flightless birds can be spotted all day long in our emu habitat, right here at Australia Zoo.

 They are found living throughout the continent and inhabit a variety of environments, including arid inland regions, snowy mountains, coastal terrain and woodlands.
 They are often spotted by the road side in search of fruits, seeds, grasses and insects!

-Emus are the tallest birds in Australia and can be identified by their long, shaggy grey and brown feathers and a featherless black and blue head and neck.
-They have long powerful legs used to run at high speeds in order to avoid being preyed upon by dingoes and wedge-tailed eagles.
+Along with their height, emus can be identified by their long, shaggy grey and brown feathers and a featherless black and blue head and neck.
+They have long, powerful legs used to run at high speeds in order to avoid being preyed upon by dingoes and wedge-tailed eagles.
 Emus are also equipped with three large toes on each foot.
 These may be used for defense if necessary.

 Emus have an unusual nesting ritual!
 The female will lay up to 12 beautiful, green eggs before leaving the male to incubate and raise the chicks all by himself.